plantacerium/plantacerium/README.md

 ### *Precision Engineering.
 Immediate Scale.
 Unbounded Vision.*

-I am a **Senior Software Engineer** who operates where "impossible" meets "deployed."
+I am a **Senior Software Engineer** who operates where "impossible" meets "deployed".
 Since day one, I have owned the lifecycle of my software from the initial spark of a bold idea to the concrete execution of resilient systems.

 One of my approachs: **Dream Big, Execute Immediately.** I compile the future in the now.

 ---

 ## The Portfolio
 I am creating repositories that act as cosmos to expanse human consciousness.
 Here is how my current architecture drives impact across the stack.

 | System / Repository | Domain & Strategy | Technical Impact |
 | :--- | :--- | :--- |